What Is the Vegan Keto Diet?

 - Starchy vegetables: Potatoes, sweet potatoes, winter squash, beets, peas.

-- Fruits: Small portions of certain fruits like berries are allowed.
+- Fruits: Small portions of certain fruits, like berries, are allowed.

 - High-carb alcoholic beverages: Beer, sweetened cocktails, wine.